bellyillish/useful-idiots/README.md

 Any items picked up by companions while looting or gathering is enabled can be accessed via their inventories.
 All other items they're carrying will remain hideen from the player as usual.

+> [!IMPORTANT]
-When using these commands, Make sure to disable any mods that interfere with or prevent NPCs from looting and gathering.
+> When using these commands, Make sure to disable any mods that interfere with or prevent NPCs from looting and gathering.
 You can contol whether non-companion NPCs can loot or gather via MCM instead.
 By default this is disabled for GAMMA but enabled otherwise.

+> [!CAUTION]
-Since NPCs are impervious to anomalies, "Gather Artifacts" is technically cheating.
+> Since NPCs are impervious to anomalies, "Gather Artifacts" is technically cheating.
 I'd only reccommend enabling it if you also use other mods that compensate (e.g. mods that make NPCs avoid anomalies and/or get hurt by them).

 ### Buttons
 ---